 In addition to native insect epidemics, exotic pests also pose a significant threat to forest ecosystems.
 Invasive species are organisms that are introduced into an area beyond their natural range and become pests in the new environment.
-They are also referred to as exotic pests, alien, non-native, or introduced pests.
+They are also referred to as exotic pests, alien, nonnative, or introduced pests.
 Most introductions have been unintentional and accidental.
 Having evolved in a different environment, these invasive species may have few natural enemies in their new locations, which can often lead to rapid population increases that can out-compete native species for resources.
-The introduction of exotic pests is likely to cause economic, environmental, and agricultural harm as well as harm to human health (California Department of Food and Agriculture [CDFA] 2021).
+The introduction of exotic pests is likely to cause economic, environmental, and agricultural harm as well as harm to human health (CDFA 2021).
 In general, traits of invasive species include fast growth, rapid reproduction, rapid adaptability, tolerating a wide range of environmental conditions, and utilizing a variety of different foods (CDFA 2021).

 Insect epidemics in California forests continue to persist.
 In 2021, USFS's annual aerial survey showed tree mortality in 1.3 million acres out of 38 million acres that were surveyed.
 Tree mortality is strongly correlated with extreme and prolonged drought and subsequent bark and engraver beetle attacks (USFS 2021c).
-Stands of trees that have been killed by insects have varying degrees of associated fire danger depending on the time lapse following an insect attack and structure, fuel loading, and continuity of the fuels that remain.
+Stands of trees that have been killed by insects have varying degrees of associated impacts on fire behavior depending on the time lapse following an insect attack and structure, fuel loading, and continuity of the fuels that remain.
 However, forests with a large degree of mortality following an insect attack may have the potential to experience extreme fire behavior, especially if a large degree of needle cover remains in the canopy.
-Moreover, heavy dead fuels increase the fire suppression difficulty and snags are a significant hazard to fire crews.
+Heavy dead fuels increase the fire suppression difficulty and snags are a significant hazard to fire crews.

-Insects that have infested or have the potential to infect the forests in the region (e.g., Inyo National Forest) are listed below.
+Insects that have infested or have the potential to infect the forested areas in the region (e.g., Inyo National Forest) are listed below.

-- Bark Beetles (Ips Beetles) (Ips spp. and Dendroctonus spp.)
-(California Forest Pest Council [CFPC] 2020) - Mountain Pine Beetle (Dendroctonus ponderosae) (CFPC 2020) - Jeffrey Pine Beetle (Dendroctonus jeffreyi) (CFPC 2020) - Pinyon Needle Scale (Matsucoccus acalyptus) (CPFC 2021; USFS 2021c) - California flatheaded borer (Phaenops californica) (USFS 2018b) - Pandora moth (Coloradia pandora) (USFS 2018b) - Douglas-fir Tussock moth (Orgyia pseudotsugata) (USFS 2018b)
+- Bark beetles (Ips Beetles) (Ips spp. and Dendroctonus spp.)
+(California Forest Pest Council [CFPC] 2021) - Mountain pine beetle (Dendroctonus ponderosae) (CFPC 2020) - Jeffrey pine beetle (Dendroctonus jeffreyi) (CFPC 2020) - Pinyon needle scale (Matsucoccus acalyptus) (CPFC 2021; USFS 2021c) - California flatheaded borer (Phaenops californica) (USFS 2018b) - Pandora moth (Coloradia pandora) (USFS 2018b) - Douglas-fir tussock moth (Orgyia pseudotsugata) (USFS 2018b)